xu-cheng/latex-action/README.md

     The working directory for this action.

+* `work_in_root_file_dir`

+    Change directory into each root file's directory before compiling each documents.
+This will be helpful if you want to build multiple documents and have the compiler work in each of the corresponding directories.

 * `compiler`

     The LaTeX engine to be invoked.
 By default, [`latexmk`](https://ctan.org/pkg/latexmk) is used, which automates the process of generating LaTeX documents by issuing the appropriate sequence of commands to be run.